Register Login

 When you’re house hunting, especially in the market for a brand-new home, one of the biggest selling points is energy efficiency.
-After all, no one wants sky-high energy bills, cold drafts or homes that struggle to maintain a comfortable temperature.
+After all, no one wants sky high energy bills, cold drafts or homes that struggle to maintain a comfortable temperature.

-But here’s the tricky part: not every energy-efficient feature you see is automatically included in a new build.
+But here’s the tricky part: not every energy efficient feature you see is automatically included in a new build.
 Some are required by law, while others are optional extras, often presented as upgrades or premium features.
 Understanding the difference can save you money, disappointment and a lot of guesswork.

 In this article, we’ll break down what you can generally expect as standard in new build homes.
 What counts as optional and why regulations have been changing in recent years to make energy efficiency more of a baseline than a bonus.